rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 #### image-list

 The "image-list" command displays a list of images available for use when creating a server.
-You&rsquo;ll see both Rackspace-built images and images you&rsquo;ve created yourself with "image-create".
+You'll see both Rackspace-built images and images you've created yourself with "image-create".

 The format is similar to a server list command.
 The leftmost column shows the image ID, the next column shows the image name, then the image